moorepants/eme185/content/pages/purchasing.rst

 Bill of Materials Change Orders
 ===============================

 As professional engineers, you have a fiduciary responsibility to spend your sponsor’s funds in the best interest of the project.
 Therefore, it is critical that you plan your purchases prudently.
 That said, there is no way to foresee all the stumbling blocks that will occur over the course of this quarter and additional purchases are almost certain.

 There will be a cap of two additional BOM changes for the remainder of the quarter.
 Any changes to your BOM must be justified and approved before funds are released.
 Change requests will be submitted as a one-page memo answereing each of the following questions:

 1. What are you changing?
 2. Why are you chainging it?
 3. What do you need to purchase in order to facilitate this change?

 You must also submit an abridged BOM of the changes indicating what additionally is needed including all vendors, part numbers, quantities and cost.
 The new BOM can be an attachment and need not fit within the one-page limit of the memo.
 These will be sent to the instructor, your TA, and your sponsor for approval.
 When your funds are approved, you can purchase through any of the above means.

 Tips
 ====

 - Plan your purchases well in advance to avoid rush orders and unnecessary high shipping charges.
-- When in doubt about our policy & procedures, please contact the main office.
+- When in doubt about our policy and procedures, please contact the main office.
 - Your cooperation is much appreciated!